Dorset Police: Roads Policing Unit

 The force is responsible for policing road across the county.
 There are no motorways located within Dorset.
 Dorset Police have around 450 vehicles, from 20 different manufacturers, and drive a total of 7.5 million miles a year.
-The Roads Policing Unit also features the following teams:

-Teams within the RPU include No Excuse Team, launched in 2010, which aims to reduce deaths and serious injuries on Dorset roads;
+The Roads Policing Unit (RPU) also features the No Excuse Team, launched in 2010, which aims to reduce deaths and serious injuries on Dorset roads;

 and the Interceptor Team, launched in 2023, which targets criminals using the road network within Dorset.